close

 • Cash can help encourage participation in other support activities.

 Despite all the tragedy, Hawa is determined to study and find a way to become a nurse.
-She sits here enjoying some local grapes, purchased using the cash distributed to her and the host family.
+She sits here reading from her notebook.

 Around the world, children like Hawa live amidst the cruel realities of conflict, war and disaster.
 But they are resilient and determined to build a future – and your support is helping them do that.